-When transferring material between a K2 Media Client and other Grass Valley products, you must consider the specifications of the different products.
+When transferring material between K2 systems and other Grass Valley products, you must consider the specifications of the different products.
 The following table illustrates some of these considerations:

-Source device Destination device Material transferred Compatibility K2 Media Client Profile XP Media Platform HD 4:2:0, 80 Mb or less Supported.
+Source device Destination device Material transferred Compatibility K2 system Profile XP Media Platform HD 4:2:0 80 Mb or less SD 4:2:2 Supported.
 Can be played out.
-K2 Media Client Profile XP Media Platform HD 4:2:2 Supported for storage on the only.
-Transfer is successful but HD 4:2:2 is not supported for playout.
+720p/50 HD 4:2:2 Supported for storage only.
+Transfer is successful but playout not supported.
+K2 system M-Series iVDR DV25, DV50, and MPEG I-frame Playout supported 1080i Not supported.
+Profile XP Media Platform K2 system All types of material supported, according to the SD and/or HD capability of the model.
+For example, ancillary data in SD not supported.
+M-Series iVDR K2 system